COMP SCI 3001 - Computer Networks & Applications

 Required ResourcesThe prescribed textbook for the course is:

-Limited copies of past editions also available from the library.
+Available from Unibooks with limited copies also available from the library.

 Recommended ResourcesStudents will be required to write reports of varying length, as well as computer programs.
-Students should have access to guides to writing essays, as well as books on programming in Python, Java and C.
+Students should have access to guides to writing essays, as well as books on Java programming such as Big Java, by Horstmann.
+A C reference manual may also be helpful.

 Learning & Teaching Activities